What Is Alex Jones' Net Worth and Salary?

 Radio Career

-He began his career in Austin working on a live call-in public access TV program and switched to radio in 1996, hosting a show named "The Final Edition" on KJFK.
+Alex began his career in Austin working on a live call-in public access TV program and switched to radio in 1996, hosting a show named "The Final Edition" on KJFK.
 Ron Paul was a frequent guest on his show while he was running for Congress.
-In 1999, he tied with Shannon Burke for that year's poll of "Best Austin Talk Show Host", voted by the readers of the Austin Chronicle.
+In 1999, he tied with Shannon Burke in that year's poll of "Best Austin Talk Show Host," voted by the readers of the "Austin Chronicle."
 He was fired later that year from KJFK for refusing to broaden his topics and because his views made it difficult for the station to sell ads.
 Jones then began to broadcast his show via the web from his home.

-In 2000, Jones was a Republican candidate for a State Representative in the Texas House District 48.
-He claimed to be running in order to "be a watchdog from the inside", but he withdrew from the race after a few weeks.
-In 2001, Jones's radio show was syndicated on about 100 stations.
+In 2000, Alex was a Republican candidate for a State Representative in the Texas House District 48.
+He claimed to be running in order to "be a watchdog from the inside," but he withdrew from the race after a few weeks.
+In 2001, Jones' radio show was syndicated on about 100 stations.
 After the 9/11 attacks, Jones began to spout a conspiracy theory that the Bush administration was behind the attack and that it was an inside job.
 Several stations then dropped him as he became the face of the 9/11 "truther" cause.
 "The Alex Jones Show" is syndicated nationally by the Genesis Communications Network to more than 100 A.M. and F.M. stations in the U.S. In 2010, it attracted around 2 million listeners each week.

 Other Ventures

-Alex produced his first film "America: Destroyed by Design" in 1998 and has since gone on to release roughly 20 additional documentary films.
+Alex produced his first film, "America: Destroyed by Design," in 1998 and has since gone on to release roughly 20 additional documentary films.
 He has also released two books, 2002's "9-11: Descent Into Tyranny" and 2008's "The Answer to 1984 Is 1776".

 Jones is the publisher and director of the InfoWars website, which receives around 10 million monthly visits.
 The website has been described as a fake news website and has been accused of spreading harmful conspiracy theories.
 At its peak, the site reportedly generated more than $20 million per year in revenue.

-German magazine Der Spiegel uncovered in 2017 that two-thirds of Jones' income derives from sales of a range of his own products, which are marketed through the InfoWars website and advertising spots on his show.
+German magazine "Der Spiegel" uncovered in 2017 that two-thirds of Jones' income derives from sales of a range of his own products, which are marketed through the InfoWars website and advertising spots on his show.
 They include supplements, toothpaste, bulletproof vests, and other merchandise.
-On a 2017 segment of "Last Week Tonight," John Oliver stated that Jones spends nearly a quarter of his on-air time promoting products sold on his website, many of which purport solutions to medical and economical problems claimed to be caused by the conspiracy theories he promotes on his show.
+In a 2017 segment on "Last Week Tonight," John Oliver stated that Jones spends nearly a quarter of his on-air time promoting products sold on his website, many of which purport solutions to medical and economic problems claimed to be caused by the conspiracy theories he promotes on his show.

 Views and Controversies

 In July 2018, YouTube removed InfoWars videos citing child endangerment and hate speech.
-Later that year, Stitcher Radio removed all of his podcasts, citing harassment, and on August 3, FaceBook, Apple, YouTube, and Spotify removed all content created by Jones and InfoWars for policy violations.
-YouTube removed any channels associated with InfoWars including the Alex Jones Channel.
+Later that year, Stitcher Radio removed all of his podcasts, citing harassment, and Facebook, Apple, YouTube, and Spotify removed all content created by Jones and InfoWars for policy violations.
+YouTube removed any channels associated with InfoWars, including the "Alex Jones Channel."
 Later that week, Vimeo removed all of Jones' videos due to discriminatory and hateful content.
-His accounts were also removed from Pinterest, Mailchimp, and LinedIn.
-The next month, Jones was permanently banned from Twitter and Periscope after using the platforms to berate CNN reporter Oliver Darcy.
+His accounts were also removed from Pinterest, Mailchimp, and LinkedIn.
+The next month, Alex was permanently banned from Twitter and Periscope after using the platforms to berate CNN reporter Oliver Darcy.
 The InfoWars app was also removed from the Apple App Store and Google Play.
 Jones was banned from using PayPal for his business transactions.
-In May 2019, Jones was banned from using Facebook and Instagram.
+In May 2019, he was banned from using Facebook and Instagram.

 Personal Life